 The Project Safe Neighborhoods program attacks gun-and-drug-related violent crime.
-Beginning in May 2000, the PSN program dramatically increase the number of gun crimes prosecutions.
-Since that time, the program has evolved to meet the changing needs of the District, combing aggressive prosecution with effective incentives, like GangStop, designed to address particulate needs in our communities.
+Beginning in May 2000, the PSN program dramatically increasing the number of gun-crimes prosecutions.
+Since then, the program has evolved to meet the changing needs of the District, combing aggressive prosecution with effective incentives, like GangStop, designed to address particulate needs in our communities.
 In October 2009, the District launched Operation Time Machine, a data-driven, local and federal law enforcement partnership focused on reducing violent gun crime in Port Arthur, Texas.
 Today, the PSN program is actively building on the success of Operation Time Machine in Port Arthur and working toward a safer future for everyone in the Eastern District of Texas.

-Major drug pipelines linking the Southwest border region to the rest of the nation cross the Eastern District.
-East-west Interstates 10, 20, and 30 and north-south U.S. Highways 59, 69, and 75 and Interstates 45 and 35 all serve as drug corridors through this District.
-In response, the Eastern District of Texas employs seven AUSA's who are committed to developing and prosecuting significant Organized Crime Drug Enforcement Task Force (OCDETF) cases which target entrenched and profitable drug distribution organizations that are located not just in east Texas, but all over the United States as well as in Mexico and Columbia.
-These complex investigations focus on major drug trafficking organizations operating throughout the Western Hemisphere.
+Major drug pipelines linking the Southwest border region to the rest of the nation, cross our district, which includes east-west Interstates 10, 20, and 30 and north-south U.S. Highways 59, 69, and 75 and Interstates 45 and 35.
+In response, the Eastern District of Texas employs seven AUSAs who are committed to developing and prosecuting significant Organized Crime Drug Enforcement Task Force (OCDETF) cases which target entrenched and profitable drug-distribution organizations that are located not just in east Texas, but all over the United States as well as in Mexico and Colombia.
+These complex investigations focus on major drug-trafficking organizations operating throughout the Western Hemisphere.
 Achieving excellence and dealing hard blows to cartel elements is of the highest priority for the district.